-As of December 31, 2023, the Fund had \$100,748,091 in outstanding net loans receivable.
+As of December 31, 2024, and March 31, 2025, the Fund had \$97,422,071 and \$102,733,795, respectively, in outstanding net loans receivable.
 The Fund's borrowers are non-profit charitable organizations and for-profit social enterprises whose activities align with the Fund's mission.
 The Fund's loans typically mature between one and five years from the origination date.
-Interest rates for the Fund's loans may be fixed or variable, as described in further detail under the caption "Lending Program," beginning on page 17 of this Prospectus.
-All of the Fund's outstanding loans as of December 31, 2023 were secured by real or personal property, or guaranteed by a third party.
-In some instances, following a due diligence process governed by the RSF Credit Policy, the Fund may make unsecured or under-secured loans based on strong financial performance, social mission, and other factors.
-Please see the discussions under "History & Operations," beginning on page 10, and "Lending Program," beginning on page 17, for additional disclosure regarding the Fund's operations and lending activities.
+Interest rates for the Fund's loans may be fixed or variable, as described in further detail under the caption "Lending Program," beginning on page 23 of this Prospectus.
+All of the Fund's outstanding loans as of December 31, 2024 were secured by real or personal property, or guaranteed by a third party.
+In some instances, following a due diligence process governed by the RSF Credit Policy, the Fund may make unsecured or undersecured loans based on strong financial performance, social mission, and other factors.
+Please see the discussions under "History & Operations," beginning on page 13, and "Lending Program," beginning on page 23, for additional disclosure regarding the Fund's operations and lending activities.

 THE OFFERING.
 The Fund is offering Notes in an amount not to exceed an aggregate principal amount of \$200,000,000 outstanding.
 The Notes offered through this Prospectus are unsecured general debt obligations of the Fund.
-The Fund offers Notes with maturities as set forth in the Pricing Supplement, which may include Notes that mature at the end of every calendar quarter (referred to as quarterly Notes) and Notes that mature one year, two years, or three years after the date of issuance (referred to as one-year, two-year, and three-year Notes).
-The Fund generally issues quarterly Notes as soon as practicable after the Fund receives payment from the Note investor.
-The Fund issues one-year, two-year, and three-year Notes on a monthly basis, with the issuance date typically occurring on the first day of each month.
+The Fund offers Notes with maturities as set forth in the relevant Pricing Supplement (Pricing Supplement for Direct Notes and Pricing Supplement for Broker Notes), which may include Direct Notes that mature at the end of every calendar quarter (referred to as quarterly Notes), Direct Notes that mature one (1) year, two (2) years, or three (3) years after the date of issuance (referred to as one-year, two-year, and three-year Notes) or Broker Notes that mature one (1) year, two (2) years, or three (3) years after the date of issuance.
+The Fund generally issues quarterly Direct Notes as soon as practicable after the Fund receives payment from the Note investor.
+The Fund issues one-year, two-year, and three-year Direct Notes on a monthly basis, with the issuance date typically occurring on the first day of each month.
+The Fund issues Broker Notes from time to time in its discretion.
 Interest on all Notes begins accruing on the date of issuance; no interest will accrue during the period of time between receipt of funds and the Note issuance date.

-The minimum investment required to purchase a Note is \$1,000 (for quarterly Notes), \$25,000 (for one-year, two-year, and three-year Notes), or \$1,000,000 (for Custom Notes).
-The interest rate on the Notes and the Note maturities offered by the Fund from time to time are set forth in the Pricing Supplement.
-The Fund determines interest rates for the Notes based on market rates, macroeconomic conditions, and information from stakeholders as described more fully under the heading "Description of the Notes," subheading "Interest Rate," beginning on page 11.
-Note holders are notified of interest rate changes with their quarterly statement and any changes to interest rates offered for new or renewing Notes will be reflected in an updated Pricing Supplement.
+The minimum investment required to purchase a Note is \$1,000 (for quarterly Direct Notes), \$25,000 (for one-year, two-year, and three-year Direct Notes) or \$5,000 (for Broker Notes).
+The interest rate on the Notes and the Note maturities offered by the Fund from time to time are set forth in the relevant Pricing Supplement Pricing Supplement for Direct Notes and Pricing Supplement for Broker Notes).
+The Fund sets the interest rates based on various factors, including its financial condition and the interest it receives from borrowers on its loans receivable, the general interest rate market and other macroeconomic conditions, and information the Fund solicits and receives from community stakeholders from time to time as described more fully under the heading "Description of the Notes," subheading "Interest Rates," beginning on page 14.
+Note holders are notified of current interest rates offered by the Fund (including upon reinvestment or automatic renewal at maturity) with their quarterly statement and any changes to interest rates offered for new or renewing Notes will be reflected in an updated Pricing Supplement.